gatsbyjs/gatsby/docs/blog/2018-10-25-unstructured-data/index.md

   </figcaption>
 </figure>

 Most examples in the Gatsby docs and on the web at large focus on leveraging source plugins to manage your data in Gatsby sites.
 And rightly so!
-Gatsby's data layer is powerful and extremely effective; It solves the "integration problem" of decoupled CMSs -- it's the glue between presentation layer and wherever your data is sourced from.
+Gatsby's data layer is powerful and extremely effective; it solves the "integration problem" of decoupled CMSs -- it's the glue between presentation layer and wherever your data is sourced from.

 <figure>
   <img alt="" height="400" src="./integration_layer.png" />